nicholaschenai/ai-for-code/papers/usaco-bench.md

 # Main strategies used to obtain results
 ![](assets/Pasted%20image%2020240518121646.png)
 ## Prompting: Reflexion
+Note: solution here refers to model's thought process and the code itself.
+The repo refers to the latter as 'solution_code'
 - model first prompted to solve the problem by generating code and explanation `solve_prompt_fn` in `prompts.py` and `run_solve` in `utils.py`, where model is given
 	- sys instruction
 	- problem description